Measure ID

 Inclusions

-All patients, age 3 through 17 years of age, who undergo any procedure under general anesthesia in which an inhalational anesthetic is used for maintenance AND who have one or more additional risk factors for POV.
+Pediatric patients 3 through 17 years of age, who undergo a procedure under general anesthesia in which an inhalational anesthetic is used for maintenance AND who have one or more additional risk factors for POV.

 POV Risk Factors: